marijnh/Eloquent-JavaScript/11_async.md

 We've constructed several ((layer))s of functionality on top of a primitive communication system, in order to make it convenient to use.
-This is a nice (simplified) model of how real computer networks work.
+This is a nice (but simplified) model of how real computer networks work.

 {{index error}}